Central & Local Government information

 New Zealand Legislation is drafted and published by The Parliamentary Counsel Office

-- Historic legislation can be found on: New Zealand Statutes as Enacted and Early New Zealand Statutes
+- Historic legislation can also be found on: New Zealand Statutes as Enacted and Early New Zealand Statutes

 Elma Turner Library also holds the Appendices to the Journals of the House of Representatives (sometimes known as "the A to Js").
 These are a collection of government-related reports published every year from 1858.
 The reports cover many subjects, documenting the work of government departments and a wide range of other activities carried out by, or of interest to, the government of the day.
 The A to Js provide a wealth of information for researchers working across many fields.
 These are also available online from the National Library at http://atojs.natlib.govt.nz, for the years 1862-1879.
 [Either search or browse]